desaianand1/Bitwarden-Emergency-Kit/memory-bank/active-context.md

 - Family-friendly documentation
 - Regular maintenance reminders

-This active context captures the current state of work and ensures smooth transition to implementation phase.
+This active context documents the successful completion of all project deliverables and preserves the comprehensive knowledge gained from extensive research and implementation work.